Jake Burger Player Props: White Sox vs. Tigers

 Jake Burger At The Plate

-- Burger has six doubles, a triple, 10 home runs and seven walks while batting .252.
+- Burger is hitting .259 with seven doubles, a triple, 10 home runs and seven walks.

-- In 38.2% of his games this season, Burger has had at least one RBI.
-He's picked up more than one in 23.5% and driven in three or more of his team's runs in three contests.
+- Burger has an RBI in 13 of 35 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.